SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 [Guidance for responders: Publication from Microsoft Exchange Team 16th March 2021](https://msrc-blog.microsoft.com/2021/03/16/guidance-for-responders-investigating-and-remediating-on-premises-exchange-server-vulnerabilities/#How_does_the_attack_work)

-# Learn more about Scott Schnoll video about how to respond to these type of threats
+# Learn more with Scott Schnoll video: how to respond to these type of threats

 [Responding to “ProxyLogon” Exchange CVE attacks](https://www.youtube.com/watch?v=w-L3gi4Cexo&list=PL3ZTgFEc7Lytavbz30fR2J8qQYVGW83me)